Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/local-view.markdown

 </os-core:local-view>
 ```

-# Recovering From Disconnection
+# Monitoring The Local View

+### Maximum Disconnection Duration

 When the connection between a local view and remote master space is disrupted, the local view starts trying to reconnect with the remote space.
+As long as the disconnection duration is lower than the maximum disconnection duration, querying the local view will return a result, though not guaranteed to be in sync with the master space.

-If the disconnection duration exceeds the **maximum disconnection duration**, the local view enters a **disconnected** state, wherein each operation throws an exception stating the view is disconnected.
+If the disconnection duration exceeds the maximum disconnection duration, the local view cannot be queried.

-When the connection to the remote master space is restored, the local view reloads all its data from the master space (same as in the initialization process) before restoring the state to **connected**, ensuring the local view is consistent when it is accessed.

-The maximum disconnection duration can be configured using `LocalViewSpaceFactoryBean` for Spring, or using `LocalViewSpaceConfigurer` at runtime (default is 1 minute).
+The `max-disconnection-duration` parameter determines the time par can be configured using `LocalViewSpaceFactoryBean` for Spring, or using `LocalViewSpaceConfigurer` at runtime (default is 1 minute).
 For example:

 ```xml